-- Village Council expenditures were under budget by \$10,421 as the Village budgeted conservatively and did not have as much need of professional services and other costs as budgeted. - The unallocated expenditures budget is unspent contingency. - Police expenditures were under budget by \$12,029 as the Village budgeted conservatively and did not have any unusual maintenance or other unexpected costs.
+- Village hall expenditures were under budget by \$12,482 as the Village budgeted conservatively and pushed purchases of additional banners and signs to the following fiscal year. - The unallocated expenditures budget is unspent contingency. - Capital outlay expenditures were under budget by \$22,672 as the Village deferred capital purchases for the following fiscal year.